seanpburke/Nifty/README.txt

-    nft_queue	- A message queue for producer-consumer systems. nft_rbtree  - A balanced btree for associative mapping. nft_task	- Schedule tasks to execute at a specified time. nft_vector	- An array package for operations on sets. nft_core    - The base class for most of the Nifty packages. nft_win32	- A limited pthread emulation layer for Windows.
+    nft_queue	- A message queue for producer-consumer systems. nft_rbtree  - A balanced btree for associative mapping. nft_task	- Schedule tasks to execute at a specified time. nft_vector	- Sorted arrays for fast operations on sets. nft_core    - The base class for most of the Nifty packages. nft_win32	- A limited pthread emulation layer for Windows.